magoyette/magoyette.github.io/resources/pages/en/about.md

  :lang "en"
  :translations [{:lang "fr" :path "/a-propos/"}]
  :tags []
- :description "Presentation of Marc-André Goyette, a programmer that writes about software development, technology and many other topics."}
+ :description "Presentation of Marc-André Goyette, a programmer that writes about software development, interactive fiction and litterature."}
 ---

 This is my personal web site.